Education is always about formation.

 For the last century or so, American education has been dominated by the goal of training students to become workers who support U.S. democracy.
 Many believe the best life our children can aspire to is one of personal, financial, and political independence; therefore, parents place a high value on these ideals.
 As a result, modern education has become a process which forms children to desire and accomplish these goals.
 The methods of modern education treat students simply as receptacles for filling with unconnected, prefabricated bits of information tailored for the sole purpose of meeting standardized testing requirements.

 Classical Christian education follows a much older, more reliable path of formation that most highly values wisdom and virtue.
 It is about training students to become something, namely, lovers of God who are awakened and attuned to His beauty, goodness, and truth.
 A school that does not purposefully seek to form its students in this way will, intentionally or unintentionally, form them to become intellectually narrow and morally indifferent.
 In other words, removing God from our schools does not remove religious bias; formation in school is not optional.
-For more information on this topic, you can listen to the audio series, "The Myth of a Neutral Education", by RC Sproul, HERE.
+For more information on this topic, we invite you to listen to the audio series below:

 From Kindergarten through 12th grade, children spend close to 16,000 hours in a classroom.
 Those hours matter because there is no insignificant moment in forming a child's worldview.